jaraisanen/finnish-coat-of-arms-backend/README.md

 To run the project's tests head to the project's root and run:

-* With Docker
+* With Docker Compose
 `docker-compose -f docker-compose-test.yml up --abort-on-container-exit`

-* Without Docker (needs manual connection to db, see PostgreSQL Connection section) `npm run test`
+* Without Docker Compose (needs manual connection to db, see PostgreSQL Connection section) `npm run test`

  #### Database data from Statistics Finland / Tilastokeskus